NASA-Planetary-Science/sbpy/docs/sbpy/data/index.rst

 instead of ``V-mag``), which will complicate the interpretation of the data.
 It might be safest to query asteroids and comets separately.

+Also note that the two examples shown above use different ways to define epochs.
+The first example uses a dictionary that defines a ``start`` and ``stop`` epoch, as well as a ``step`` size (see `~astroquery.jplhorizons.HorizonsClass.ephemerides` for details).
+Instead of a ``step`` size, the user can also provide a ``number`` of steps as an integer; ``step`` is then automatically derived from the interval and ``number`` in units of full minutes.
+The second example uses a specific epoch as input.
+The `~astropy.time.Time` object provided to ``epochs`` can also be initialized with a list of epochs, querying multiple epochs at the same time.
+Note that the total number of epochs should be less than a few hundred (see `~astroquery.jplhorizons.HorizonsClass.ephemerides` for details).

 Similarly, the `~sbpy.data.Ephem.from_mpc` method will retrieve ephemerides from the Minor Planet Center: